Fire Safety Bill Amendment Bans Leaseholders Paying for Fire Safety Costs

 Baroness Pinnock proposed the amendment to ‘prevent freeholders passing on remediation costs to leaseholders and tenants, such as through demands for one-off payments or increases in service or other charges’.

-The amendments were narrowly pushed through the house following support from Labour and Lib Dem Peers voting 269 to 250 in favour.
+The fire safety bill amendments were narrowly pushed through the house following support from Labour and Lib Dem Peers voting 269 to 250 in favour.
 Baroness Pinnock & Lord Shipley also proposed an amendment to establish a ‘public register of fire risk assessments’, to work in a similar fashion to the Energy Performance Certificate (EPC) register, which has become an accepted part of the house buying and renting process.

 The Earl of Lytton, a Chartered Surveyor and patron of the Chartered Association of Building Engineers referred to the criticism of the EWS1 form process.